gmac/professional-javascript/part1_basics/intro_to_javascript.md

 goBoom(); // BOOM!
 ```

-Functions may recieve *arguments*, which are data parameters passed as variables into the function block:
+Functions may receive *arguments*, which are data parameters passed as variables into the function block:

 ```
 var parrot = function(phrase) {